CONFLICT RESOLUTION SERVICES and FILING A COMPLAINT AGAINST A REALTOR® OF MCAR

 .
 Access NAR's Code of Ethics, professional standards, and mediation resources at this link - https://www.nar.realtor/policy /code-of-ethics-and-profession al-standards

 .
 Click here for the National Association of REALTORS Code of Ethics and Arbitration Manual for 2022

 .
 Click here for the NAR Case Interpretations

 on each of the 17 Articles of the Code of Ethics.

 THREE-WAY AGREEMENT - The term three-way agreement refers to the agreement of the National Association of REALTORS® with the state association and local associations of that state.

-National Association = National Association of REALTORS® - 1 million+ members - The largest trade organization in the country.
+National Association = National Association of REALTORS® - 1.5 million members - The largest trade organization in America.